scipion-em/scipion-installer/README.rst

 Troubleshooting
 ===============

+Pip is needed to get the installer.
+For ubuntu/debian you might need root access to run

+    sudo apt-get install python-pip

 No root access?: You can try *pip install --user scipion-installer* to install it localy

 Missing dependencies: scipion needs python3-tkinter to work and an existing python3 installation.
 For ubuntu/debian you might need root access to run

     sudo apt-get install python3-tk

+If error `Error: “pkg_resources.DistributionNotFound: The 'zipp>=0.5'` is raised when launching installscipion, try to install zipp by

+    pip install zipp